-You can pay your Part D late enrollment penalty by using Cigna Healthcare's secure online payment system, which allows you to set up automatic payments or make a one-time payment at your convenience.
+You can pay your monthly plan premium by using Cigna Healthcare's secure online payment system, which allows you to set up automatic payments or make a one-time payment at your convenience.
 Our secure online payment system is available 24 hours a day, 7 days a week, and can be found online at www.cignamedicare.com/paymybill.
-If you have questions about this payment option, please contact Customer Service at the phone number listed on the back of this document.
+If you have questions about this payment option, please contact Customer Service.

-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: You can have the plan premium taken out of your monthly Social Security check

-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+Changing the way you pay your premium.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, contact Customer Service.

-What to do if you are having trouble paying your late enrollment penalty
+What to do if you are having trouble paying your plan premium

-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the last day of the month.
+Your plan premium is due in our office by the last day of the month.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your costs